 In addition to the clinical trial for TYSABRI, it was further studied in the ongoing TYSABRI Observational Program (TOP).
 We now have the 10-year interim results.

-This analysis studied the long-term safety and efficacy effects of TYSABRI in 6,148 patients with relapsing multiple sclerosis.
+This analysis studied the long-term safety and efficacy of TYSABRI in 6148 patients with relapsing multiple sclerosis.
 These patients took 300 mg of TYSABRI every 4 weeks.

 NO NEW SAFETY CONCERNS WERE IDENTIFIED

-reduction in average number of relapses per year*, which remained consistent through all
+reduction in average number of relapses in the first year of the study,* and the reduction remained the same through all 9 years

 *Compared to average number of relapses in the year before they started TYSABRI (1.99 vs 0.24).